fernandoacorreia/blog/content/posts/origin-tk85.md

 categories: ["personal"]
 ---

 The year is 1984.
 Brazil is under a military dictatorship.
-As part of their colossal mismanagement of the country's economy, which would result in over 1.2 trillion Dollars in foreign debt at current values, and hiperinflation that reached over 200% a year, the military government had instituted [protectionist measures](https://pt.wikipedia.org/wiki/Pol%C3%ADtica_Nacional_de_Informática) banning imports of computers.
+As part of their colossal mismanagement of the country's economy, which would result in over 1.2 trillion US Dollars in foreign debt at current values, and hiperinflation that reached over 200% a year, the military government had instituted [protectionist measures](https://pt.wikipedia.org/wiki/Pol%C3%ADtica_Nacional_de_Informática) banning imports of computers.

 The intent was to preserve national sovereignty by controlling the manufacturing process.
 This policy would eventually elicit economic [sanctions](https://www.nytimes.com/1987/11/14/business/reagan-imposes-punitive-tariffs-against-brazil.html) by the Reagan government.